 Using an “Alice in Wonderland” theme, they created a content marketing wonderland.
 This conference turned out to be immensely successful.

 The biggest benefit of leveraging influencers for the event was that Content Marketing World was greatly applauded.
 In terms of numbers, the campaign generated 217,000 ebook views and 145,000 SlideShare views.

-American Express is one of the top companies who invest heavily in their marketing - both B2C and B2B marketing.
+American Express is one of the top companies that invest heavily in their marketing – both B2C and B2B marketing.
 So when it comes to influencer marketing, you know they won’t be far behind in joining the bandwagon.

 AmEx has implemented numerous influencer marketing campaigns for acquiring both corporate clients as well as consumers.
 So how are they leveraging influencer marketing?
 Here’s an example.

-American Express collaborated with influential bloggers, Grace Bonney and Emily Henderson, to reach out to small businesses.
+American Express collaborated with influential bloggers Grace Bonney and Emily Henderson to reach out to small businesses.
 The campaign was called “Love My Store.”
 The objective was to let customers know that even small businesses accept credit cards.
 And of course, to promote American Express too.